ustcmike/ustcmike.github.io/index.md

 My research interests include data mining and its wide application on biomedical information, social media, financial analysis and related fields.
 Also I'm thrilled about Machine Learning and Artificial Intelligence.

 &nbsp;
+## Education
+  *  B.E., Automation(Talent Program in School of Information Science and Technology), University of Science and Technology of China, 2014~2018

 ## What's New
   *  Aug-2018:   My paper "Dual-layer Strengthened Collaborative Topic Regression Modeling for Predicting Drug Sensitivity" is accepted by IEEE/ACM TCBB!
 Thanks to Prof.Li Ao, Prof.Wang Minghui and Dr. Xi Jianing!